-If, in the judgment of the class teacher and Head Teacher Administration in conjunction with Deputy Principal, a student makes a non-genuine attempt at an assessment task, the 'N determination' procedure will be applied, as per School and NESA Policies and in consultation with the Principal.
+If, in the judgment of the class teacher and Head Teacher Administration in conjunction with NESA Coordinator, a student makes a non-genuine attempt at an assessment task, the 'N determination' procedure will be applied, as per NESA Policies and school procedures, in consultation with the Principal.
 Parents/carers will be notified.